sudnya/video-classifier/minerva-technical-documentation.md

 * Design convolutional neural networks in the first few layers to reduce the computational complexity of large networks.

-A long term vision for this project is to scale to millions of input features on single node systems, and billions of input features on thousand node clusters.
+A long term vision for this project is to scale to millions of input features on single node systems (handle mega-pixel images without any downsampling), and billions of input features on thousand node clusters.

 # System
 The system is composed of the following main component libraries: